devlbolivar/100-days-of-code/r1-log.md

 ### R1D12
 Day 12 #100DaysOfCode I created two new components, modal and event components, both will be used when the user clicks over an event.
 No fancy styles yet!

+### R1D13
+Day 13 #100DaysOfCode I continue working with event components, Today I was applying styles and taking a look at material UI.